AudioScapeInc/RobloxBoomboxPlugin/README.md

 - Once the plugin is open, add the Audioscape AI Boombox to your game.
 It should appear in your workspace.

 ### 4. Configure API Key (Optional)
-- If you have an API key, input it in the provided field.
+- If you have an API key, input it in the provided field under `AudioscapeBoomBox.Developer_API_Key`.
 If you do not have one, leave the default key as is.
 The Boombox will function properly without a custom key.

 ### 5. Publish Your Game (Optional, If not Published Already)
 - Go to **File** > **Publish to Roblox**.